 Whiplash often happens to people who had a major vehicular accident.
 However, it can also result from any events that cause the neck muscles to extend beyond the limit of range of motion.
 Several unfortunate incidents can cause whiplash injury such as the following:

 Whiplash can impair the neck, tendons, and muscles.
-The effects of whiplash may not come out immediately, but they may manifest after a couple of days, weeks, months, or even years.
+The effects may not come out immediately, but they may manifest after a couple of days, weeks, months, or even years.
 Some cases are painless, but feeling no pain does not mean the injury never occurred.